cesaryuan/hugo-blog2/content/post/how-to-compile-the-v8-engine-by-yourself-101fib.md

 Last update: 2022-04-14

 1. Download VSCode.

-    1. On Linux, you can use V8’s own tools/dev/update-vscode.sh --auto (both for initial download, and when you get the in-product notification that an update is available).
-It’ll extract the package to ~/vscode, and it’ll do its best to create convenient $PATH entries and a .desktop file; so on most distros with standard setup you can simply type code . in any directory afterwards to get started, or find it in whatever menu system your desktop environment uses.
-    2. On other platforms, download from [https://code.visualstudio.com/](https://code.visualstudio.com/), and rely on VSCode’s own auto-updater.
 2. In V8, run `python3 tools/dev/update-compile-commands.py`​.
     This creates the compile_commands.json file that clangd requires for indexing.
 Re-run this tool every time you pull in (or make) significant changes (in particular: adding, moving, or removing files).
 3. Install extensions: